Modularization

 exports.sayGoodbye = sayGoodbye

-To pass common code into files that need to access these modules, use require
+In files that need to use these modules, use the Require

 Page({